Self-worth is how you perceive yourself through other people’s eyes. Self-esteem is how confident and worthy you feel about yourself.

 When I awoke to the realization that people wanted to hear what I have to say, then I decided to make it a responsibility and an obligation to make that happen.
 I didn’t wallow in self-doubt for very long.
 In fact, if anything, I became even more knowledgeable in my field.
 I didn’t just look stuff up and relay it to the masses, I drew upon my own history and experience because I knew that my information like that, my unique blend of learnings and life lessons, could be found nowhere else.

 And when I think about Tony Robbins, and how he seems to have the answers to everything, I remember that I’ve met people who have no clue who he is.
 I’ve also met people that don’t resonate with him either.

 I want you to really soak in the fact that you are more worthy than you could ever imagine.
-And it doesn’t matter what kind of crappy things people told you as a kid, because all of that is just fluff anyway.
-People say things and do things to us while we children, and we start believing that we’re not special.
+And it doesn’t matter what kind of crappy things people told you as a kid because all of that is just fluff anyways.
+People say things and do things to us while we are children, and we start believing that we’re not special.